 Settings nodes

 Settings nodes are the intermediate representation of configuration data and one of the core concepts of the library.
-Their main purpose is to abstract away various configuration formats (JSON, XML, etc.) so that binding to model classes can be implemented once without regard to the nature of configuration sources being used.
+Their main purpose is to abstract away various configuration formats (JSON, XML, etc.) so that can be implemented once without regard to the nature of being used.

 A settings node is a tree with string keys and string values in its leaf nodes.